-The RA will report any concerns including an increase in the QIDS-SR16 score for suicidal ideation and/or increase in impulsivity and reportable adverse events to the treating psychiatrist who will decide whether any action is required.
-RAs will also monitor completion of online ratings regularly and contact participants who are not adhering to the schedule.
+The RA will report any concerns including an increase in the QIDS- SR{16} score for suicidal ideation and/or increase in impulsivity and reportable adverse events to the treating psychiatrist who will decide whether any action is required.
+If the participant reports any symptoms suggestive of possible hypotension this will be reported by the RA to the site team.
+These include: